Proofreading verbatim texts: how it works

 The blog writer sitting at a tall table on a rooftop garden, surrounded by green plants.
 The town of Oaxaca, Mexico, is in the far background.

 Proofreading verbatim texts is its own art form.
-With any text that reports verbatim on something, you cannot edit for bad grammar or words that are used incorrectly or out of context.
+With any text that reports verbatim on something, you can’t edit for bad grammar or words that are used incorrectly or out of context.
 The text must show exactly what was said.
-So when I moved to the USA and began a more unusual type of proofreading work – court and deposition transcripts – I had to put aside a lot of what I wanted to do to ‘improve’ the text.
+So when I began a more unusual type of proofreading work – US court and deposition transcripts – I had to put aside a lot of what I wanted to do to “improve” the text.
 Instead, I had to find ways to make it readable despite any language problems.

 Court reporting in the USA